 LIAISON NOTE

-Proposal for a Joint Workshop Regarding S-100 Production Specification Management and Voyage Plan Development
+Proposal for a Joint Seminar/Workshop Regarding S-100 Production Specification Management and Voyage Plan Development

 INTRODUCTION

-During drafting of a workshop proposal regarding the technical aspects of S-100/S-200 product specifications, it was realised that there was a need to expand the scope of the discussion(s) to include other Organizations, such as IMO.
-However, after further consideration, the group realized that a separate workshop, more generic and high-level, should be conducted in 2020 and be jointly organized with all the main domain coordinating bodies (IMO, IHO, WMO, IALA, IMPA, IMHA) with participation of a broader audience.
-In this connection, the observer from IMO indicated that IMO facilities in London could be used for the delivery of such a workshop.
+During drafting of a seminar/workshop proposal regarding the technical aspects of S-100/S-200 product specifications, it was realised that there was a need to expand the scope of the discussion(s) to include other Organizations, such as IMO.
+However, after further consideration, the group realized that a separate seminar, more generic and high-level, should be conducted in 2020 and be jointly organized with all the main domain coordinating bodies (IMO, IHO, WMO, IALA, IMPA, IMHA) with participation of a broader audience.
+In this connection, the observer from IMO indicated that IMO facilities in London could be used for the delivery of such a seminar/workshop.

-The Group identified that such a workshop would provide an opportunity to:
+The Group identified that such a seminar/workshop would provide an opportunity to:

 share experiences regarding the development and definition of data elements under S-100;